All Episodes

 This is why this type of responsibility, our founders would have thought were quintessentially something that the executive power should do.

-But Horace, I don't get this.
+But, Horace, I don't get this.

 I mean, under J.B.
-Pritzko, 4,000 people murdered.
+Pritzker, 4,000 people murdered.

-They've got five times the murder homicide rate in Illinois than they do in Chicago than they do in New York City.
+They've got five times the murder-homicide rate in Illinois than they do in Chicago, than they do in New York City.

-Now, it's at some point, you know, he's more mad at Donald Trump than he is at all the people getting shot and shot and killed.
+Now, at some point, you know, he's more mad at Donald Trump than he is at all the people getting shot and shot and killed.

 And I'm like, you know, where are your priorities here?